alachins/raisd/README.md

 Missing Data Strategies
 -----------------------
 RAiSD provides four different strategies to handle missing data, using the -M parameter followed by the strategy number.

-Strategy 0: Discards all SNPs with missing data (default)\\
+    0: Discards all SNPs with missing data (default)
-Strategy 1: Imputes N per SNP.//
+    1: Imputes N per SNP
-Strategy 2: Creates a mask for valid alleles and treats N as a third state. \n
+    2: Creates a mask for valid alleles and treats N as a third state

-Strategy 3: Creates a mask for valid alleles and ignores allele pairs with N in the pattern-matching step.
+    3: Creates a mask for valid alleles and ignores allele pairs with N in the pattern-matching step

 Evaluating Accuracy
 -------------------